More than 65 million people in the United States provide care for chronically ill, disabled or aged family members or friends during any given year.

 “The theme for this month of November is BELIEVE in yourself… PROTECT your health….
 REACH OUT for help. month there is a special emphasis on the need for all of us to help family caregivers protect their health in order to have a more satisfying life and be better able to provide their loved one with the best care possible.”
 (Family Caregiving 101)

 As one who has been caregiving for my own father off and on over the past year, I know first hand the importance of this job.
 I also know the support that is needed for these caregivers, as many of them put their own health at risk to care for their loved one/s.
 There are many factors that come into play on this topic and raising AWARENESS about the vital roles these caregivers fulfill is extremely important.
 When caregiving for someone with a brain tumor there are many factors to consider.
 The spouse and/or loved ones are also severely impacted by the disease/brain tumor.
 A family caregiver may find that their caregiving extends beyond the patient to his or her spouse and extended family members as well.
+That is why finding the best support is incredibly important for all family members and those that are ill.
+This includes putting in a security alarm system for home so that a family member who is in distress can use it to call for help and get a quick response by emergency services when needed.

 Additionally, caregivers of brain tumor/cancer patients are often dealing with sorting through information on Clinical Trials, new advances in brain tumor treatment, and weighing the benefits of these treatment options for their loved one.
 This can lead to extended travel needs to Advanced Brain Tumor Treatment Centers and bring up financial and emotional stresses for the patient as well as the caregiver.
 This is where the Chris Elliott Fund can help!
 We can help patients/families and caregivers with these plans and connect them with doctors from these Advanced Brain Tumor Treatment Centers to review MRI’s, records, etc…